If you have an expecting female dog, you should know that they require regular stimulation through non-strenuous exercises and routine care.

-- Do not feed a puppy food designed for large breed puppies as this will not have the correct calcium phosphorous balance to support the developing bones of the fetuses or healthy milk production in the mother.
-Folic acid and essential fatty acid supplementation may be beneficial to support developing fetuses.
+- Do not feed a puppy food designed for large breed puppies as it does not contain correct calcium and phosphorous balance to support the developing bones of the fetuses or healthy milk production in the mother.
+Folic acid and essential fatty acid supplementation may be beneficial to keep developing fetuses.

-- The nutritional need for a mother dog may steadily increase over the next 20 to 30 days as the puppies grow and nurse more.
+The nutritional need for a mother dog may steadily increase over the next 20 to 30 days as the fetus grows.

-- After the first month, the mother may be eating two to four times the amount of food she ate before pregnancy.
+After the first month, the mother may eat twice as much food as she ate before pregnancy.

-- In the third or fourth week, the puppies will probably start nibbling at her dish, which is a good way to introduce them to solid food.
+In the third or fourth week, the puppies will probably start nibbling at her dish, which is an excellent way to introduce them to solid food.

 Starting from diagnosing pregnancy in dogs to constant care leading up to the delivery, you would need to take your dog to the vet couple of times during her pregnancy.